open-compensation-token-license/license-token-website/wikisrc/nft-authentication.md

 ### Platform Vulnerabilities

 Platforms like [OpenSea](https://opensea.io) or [Rarible](https://rarible.com) can be hacked, leading to stolen NFTs.
 Ensuring platform security is essential.
+Learn more about [Rarible's approach to open-source sustainability](https://www.license-token.com/wiki/rarible-s-approach-to-open-source-sustainability).

 ### Incomplete Metadata